AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##LinRegIntercept
 ### Description
-The Linear Regression Intercept delivers the value of the regression constant, meaning the mathematical intersection of the regression line with the price axis.
+The Linear Regression Intercept outputs the value of the regression constant, i.e. the mathematical intersection of where the regression line meets the price axis.

-A straight line can be accurately determined by using the slope and intercept values.
+A straight line can be accurately determined with the help of the slope and intercept values.

 See [*Linear Regression*], [*R-Squared,*][*R-Squared*] [*LinRegSlope*].